muziejus/javascripting-english-major/10-leaflet.md

 1. Above the overlay layer is the **popup** layer.
 When you click on a marker, sometimes a little popup appears.
 This is typically on a separate layer from the marker, so that it appears above it (and the other markerts).
-1. Finally, at the top, we have the **control** layer.
+1. Finally, we have the **control** layer.
 This includes controls for zooming in and out and maybe other controls, depending.
+It’s always on the top of all of the layers.

 Most of these layers are of the set-it-and-forget-it variety.
 We’ll be working mostly with the overlay and popup layers.
 The rest provide either usability